IPPRO: Importance-based Pruning with PRojective Offset for Magnitude-indifferent Structural Pruning: Methods

 \section{Methods}

-Let $C$ be number of prunable channels in a neural network model, and $F_1,\cdots,F_C\in \mathbb{R}^N$ be the filters which correspond to the channels.
-Each filter $F_i$ is a vector, which has two distinct types of geometric information: magnitude and direction.
-We aim to design a novel pruning methodology that challenges the ``size matters'' myth in pruning, where `size' is the magnitude of a prunable filter, as this myth limits the potential of magnitude-based pruning.

-In \cref{subsec:method-projective_space}, we introduce the concept of projective geometry, and define the mapping function $embed$ which maps the filters to the projective space $\mathbb{RP^N}$.
-After placing the filters to $\mathbb{RP}^N$, in \cref{subsec:method-importance_score} we explain the distance in projective space given by an angular distance, and define the proposed importance using the angular distance.
+Let $C$ be the number of prunable channels in a neural network model, and $F_1,\cdots,F_C\in \mathbb{R}^N$ be filters which correspond to the channels.
+We aim to design a novel pruning methodology that compares each filter with the zero filter while treating functionally equivalent (positively rescaled) filters identically.
+To address this, in \cref{subsec:method-projective_space}, we introduce the concept of projective geometry, and define the mapping function $embed$ which maps the filters to the projective space $\mathbb{RP}^N$.
+After mapping the filters into $\mathbb{RP}^N$, in \cref{subsec:method-importance_score} we explain the distance in projective space given by an angular distance, and define the proposed importance score using the angular distance.
+Finally, in \cref{sec:l0_connection}, we establish a connection between PROscore and exact $L_0$ relaxation.